touchHLE/touchHLE/APP_SUPPORT.md

   - **Broken versions:**
     - 1.1 from the official open source release and later
   - Playable with some caveats:
-    - The game freezes for a very long time during loading and when picking up items
+    - The game freezes for a very long time during loading, when picking up items, and when the music reaches a loop point
     - Multi-touch is not supported yet, so you can't move and shoot at the same time
   - Not a touchHLE bug: random flashing colors in-game are caused by [a bug in the app itself](https://www.youtube.com/watch?v=omViNgUqF8c&t=8m15s)
+  - Scale hack supported
   </details>